Gravitational wave imprints on spontaneous emission

-Note that the lower bound on the classical Fisher information~\eqref{total classical Fisher information} has been derived under the assumption of shot noise-limited measurements.
+The strontium-87 $^1S_0 \leftrightarrow {}^3P_0$ transition used in the most precise optical atomic clocks to date~\cite{Bothwell2022, Zheng2022} has the natural linewidth $\gamma_0/(2\pi)\approx1.35\,{\rm mHz}$~\cite{Muniz2021}, and the quality factor $Q\approx3.18\times10^{17}$.
+Therefore, to be able to resolve the GW signal in the sub-millihertz frequency range with amplitude $\mathcal{A}\sim10^{-20}-10^{-21}$ (corresponding to the expected sensitivity of LISA~\cite{Robson2019, Babak2021}), one would have to collect the emitted photons from at least $M\sim10^{6}-10^{8}$ atoms.
+For example, assuming a gravitational wave with amplitude $\mathcal{A}=10^{-21}$ and frequency $\omega/(2\pi)=0.1\,{\rm mHz}$, one would need at least $M\approx3.15\times10^7$ atoms according to our estimates.
+These numbers would be even lower for the nuclear transition in $^{229}$Th, with a quality factor $Q\sim10^{19}-10^{20}$~\cite{Campbell2012, Tiedau2024}, and GWs with frequencies $\omega\lesssim10^{-5}\,{\rm Hz}$ (the latter being the linewidth of the transition).
+Note that these are just rough estimates assuming shot-noise-limited measurements.
 To assess the practical feasibility of GW detection using the scheme proposed in this work, a thorough analysis of additional noise sources is essential.
 These include standard sources encountered in high-precision fluorescence spectroscopy, such as readout noise, environmental disturbances, and trap-specific noise in the case of confined atoms.

+\textit{Conclusion---}We have shown that GWs modulate the quantum field interacting with atoms, leading to distinctive, angle-dependent features in the spontaneous emission spectrum—manifesting as frequency shifts or sidebands.
+This reveals a new and fundamental imprint of spacetime dynamics within quantum field theory on curved backgrounds, with promising experimental implications.
+Our results establish a concrete framework for exploring gravitational effects in atom–light interactions, opening new avenues for quantum probes of gravity.
+Beyond their foundational significance, these findings motivate the development of detection schemes that harness signatures of GWs in atomic spectra, together with detailed studies of realistic noise and sensitivity in future experiments.

-\textit{Acknowledgments---}We thank Igor Pikovski, Hendrik Ulbricht, and T. Rick Perche for helpful discussions and useful comments.
+\textit{Acknowledgments---}We thank Igor Pikovski, Hendrik Ulbricht, T. Rick Perche, Rafał Demkowicz-Dobrzański, and Dhruva Ganapathy for helpful discussions and useful comments.
 J.P., N.A., and M.Z. acknowledge the Knut and Alice Wallenberg Foundation through a Wallenberg Academy Fellowship No.\ 2021.0119.
 S.Q.~is funded in part by the Wallenberg Initiative on Networks and Quantum Information (WINQ) and in part by the Marie Skłodowska--Curie Action IF programme \textit{Nonlinear optomechanics for verification, utility, and sensing} (NOVUS) -- Grant-Number 101027183.
 Nordita is funded in part by NordForsk.
 D.B. acknowledges support by the EU EIC Pathfinder project QuCoM (101046973).

 \onecolumngrid